Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 - `denominatorBrand)`: `{ Brand }`  defaults to `numeratorBrand` value
 - Returns: `{ numerator: { Value , Brand }, denominator: { Value, Brand } }`

-Makes a `Ratio`, representing a fraction and consisting of a hardened pair of two `Amounts`.
+Makes a `Ratio`, representing a fraction and consisting of a record containing two `Amounts`.
 It is a pass-by-copy record.

 By default, the `denominator` is 100; i.e. the ratio is a percent.